-Public Utilities has increased its efforts to inventory and map existing access to sewers in canyons.
-This inventory provides information on existing access conditions, identifies access needs and areas of concern), and facilitates ongoing maintenance.
+Public Utilities regularly assesses its mapping inventory of existing access to sewers in canyons and makes updates as necessary.
+This inventory provides information on existing access conditions, identifies access needs and areas of concern, and facilitates ongoing maintenance.
 To date, 174 miles of pedestrian and vehicular paths have been mapped with the GPS data for 137 canyon areas.
 Vehicle access path data is available on Atlas.